-We’d like to introduce you to our new Director of Wellness, Jona Leo!
-Jona joined our team in March 2020 (just before COVID-19 visitation restrictions were implemented) and has 21 years of experience in wellness with nine of those within senior living.
-Jona is a graduate of Northwestern College in Orange City, holds a N.S.C.A. certification, and has been a member of the International Council on Active Aging for nearly a decade.
-In his free time, you’ll see Jona spending time with his family and competing/hosting U.S.A.
+Introducing our new Director of Wellness, Jona Leo!
+Jona joined our team in March 2020 and has 21 years of experience in wellness including nine within senior living.
+A graduate of Northwestern College in Orange City, he holds a N.S.C.A. certification and has been a member of the International Council on Active Aging for nearly a decade.
+In his free time, Jona spends time with his family and competes or hosts U.S.A.
 Powerlifting events.
 Welcome, Jona!

-I would never have believed my first article at Dow Rummel Village was going to be amid a COVID-19 pandemic, but here I go.
-We’ve seen the reports talking about the virus, but I’d like to address inactivity and isolation during this time.
-Yes, unfortunately, these go hand in hand with a self-quarantine order.
-Soon enough, the restrictions will lessen, and life will resume, but until then, we need to find ways to remain active and MINIMIZE decline.
-At the time of this article, residents have access to the fitness center, aquatic center, & plenty of room to walk.
-If the restrictions happen to get tighter, I’ve got at-home workout packets and an exercise band that will provide a bridge for a couple of weeks.
-Even if you haven’t been participating, I’d suggest grabbing a workout packet from outside the Wellness office and getting moving!!
+I would never have believed my first article at Dow Rummel Village was going to be amid a COVID-19 pandemic.
+I’d like to address inactivity and isolation during this time.
+Unfortunately, these go hand-in-hand with a self-quarantine order.
+Soon enough, restrictions will lessen, and life will resume, but until then, we need to find ways to remain active and MINIMIZE decline.
+Residents still have access to the fitness center, aquatic center, and plenty of room to walk.
+If the restrictions get tighter, I have at-home workout packets and an exercise band that will provide a bridge for a couple of weeks.
+If you haven’t been participating, I’d suggest grabbing a workout packet from outside the Wellness office and getting moving!

-As many people know, a complete wellness lifestyle helps provide optimal health.
+A complete wellness lifestyle helps provide optimal health.
 According to the International Council on Active Aging, “78% of mature adults know the benefits of exercising, however only 40% participate nationwide”.
 Why is this?
-Common stereotypical attitudes about aging emerge as a result of widely held, limiting, and false beliefs about aging.
-These limiting beliefs include:
+Common stereotypical attitudes about aging emerge as a result of widely held, limiting, and false beliefs including:

 • Many people believe that aging affects everyone in the same way.
 The reality is that people age differently and at different rates.